Uyinene Mrwetyana’s Death Shows South Africa's Femicide Crisis

-The 19-year-old's disappearance last week has prompted outrage in South Africa.
+The 19-year-old's disappearance last week has prompted outrage.

 News that a 19-year-old first year student, Uyinene Mrwetyana, went missing in Cape Town last week has shocked and angered South Africans.